TheThinkingHome/Automations/blueprints/automation/sensor_watchdog.md

 - Enable Scheduled Reboot: enabled
 - Scheduled Reboot Time: 04:30:00
 - Treat 'off' as Offline: **disabled** (the presence entity legitimately goes `off` when the room is empty)
-- Restart Guard Sensor: `sensor.restarting_status`
+- Restart Guard Sensor: optional.
+If you maintain a binary_sensor that reads true for a minute or two after Home Assistant starts, point this input at it.
+Otherwise leave blank.

 The living room is active enough during the day that 30 minutes without a value change reliably means the FP2 has wedged, and quiet enough at night that the active window prevents false positives.
-The scheduled cycle at 04:30 catches any silent wedge the freshness detector misses, and the restart guard keeps the blueprint quiet during the 03:00-04:00 reboot window.
-The same configuration with the entities and timer swapped applies to the master and guest FP2s.
+The scheduled cycle at 04:30 catches any silent wedge the freshness detector misses, and a restart guard (if configured) keeps the blueprint quiet during reboot windows.
+The same configuration with the entities and timer swapped applies to the other FP2s.

 `Treat 'off' as Offline` is left off because the presence entity going `off` is a normal event (the room emptied), not a failure.
 The offline detector catches the FP2's failure modes (`unavailable` and `unknown` states) without needing to treat `off` as a problem.